What is paroxysmal supraventricular tachycardia?

 - shortness of breath

 In more serious cases, PSVT can cause dizziness and even fainting due to poor blood flow to the brain.

-Sometimes, a patient with symptoms of PSVT may confuse the condition with a heart attack, especially if this is his or her first PSVT episode.
-If chest pain is severe and you are not sure whether or not you are having a heart attack, you should go to the emergency room for testing to rule out anything serious.
+Sometimes, a person experiencing symptoms of PSVT may confuse the condition with a heart attack.
+This is especially true if it’s their first PSVT episode.
+If your chest pain is severe you should always go to the emergency room for testing.

 If you have an episode of fast heartbeats during an examination, your doctor will be able to measure your heart rate.
-If it is very high, he or she may suspect PSVT.
+If it’s very high, they may suspect PSVT.

-Your doctor may also choose to monitor your heart rate over a longer period of time.
-In this case, you will be asked to wear a Holter monitor for 24 hours.
-During that time, you will have sensors attached to your chest and will wear the monitor around your waist, recording your heart rate.
-Your doctor will then look over the recordings to determine if you have PSVT or some other type of abnormal rhythm.
+Your doctor may also monitor your heart rate over a period of time.
+In this case, you may wear a Holter monitor for 24 hours or longer.
+During that time, you’ll have sensors attached to your chest and will wear a small device that records your heart rate.
+Your doctor will assess the recordings to determine if you have PSVT or some other type of abnormal rhythm.

-You might not need treatment if your symptoms are minimal and you only have a rapid heart rate occasionally, you may not need treatment.
-But, if you have an underlying condition causing the PSVT or more severe symptoms, treatment may be necessary.
+You might not need treatment if your symptoms are minimal or if you only have episodes of rapid heart rate occasionally.
+Treatment may be necessary if you have an underlying condition causing the PSVT or more severe symptoms like heart failure or passing out.

-Treatments for PSVT may include medications, such as propafenone, to help make your heartbeat more regular.
-A procedure called radiofrequency catheter ablation is a common way to correct the PSVT permanently.
-It is performed in the same way as an EPS test.
-It will allow the doctor to use electrodes to destroy tissue in the heart muscle that is causing the “short circuit” of PSVT.
+Treatments for PSVT include medications, such as or flecainide or propafenone, to help regulate your heartbeat.
+A procedure called radiofrequency catheter ablation is a common way to correct PSVT permanently.
+It’s performed in the same way as an EPS.
+It allows your doctor to use electrodes to disable the electrical pathway that’s causing the PSVT.

-If your PSVT does not respond to other treatments, a pacemaker device may be surgically implanted in your chest to regulate your heart rate.
+If your PSVT doesn’t respond to other treatments, your doctor may surgically implant a pacemaker into your chest to regulate your heart rate.